ndiego/wordpress-university-workshop/steps/step-8/readme.md

 8. The final layout should be:
     - Header
     - Site banner
-    - Text overlay card (image on left)
+    - Text overlay card (image on the left)
-    - Text overlay card (image on right)
+    - Text overlay card (image on the right)
     - University News
     - Footer
 9. Save the template.